joshbegley/nyt-latest/previous.md

 `“I was just longing to let it out,” Camilla said in rare public comments about the king’s 2024 diagnosis, which was not immediately revealed.
 “But obviously I couldn’t.”`\
 https://www.nytimes.com/2026/08/19/world/europe/camilla-charles-cancer-diagnosis-secret-charity.html

 **U.A.E.
-Halts Trade Ties With Iran and Says It Was Targeted With Missiles**\
+Announces Halt to Trade With Iran Amid Trump’s Push To Isolate Tehran**\
-`The Emirates has long been a major trading hub for Iran, and analysts say it has been key to Iranian efforts to evade international sanctions, which the country denies.`\
+`The Emirates has long been a major trading hub for Iran, and analysts say it has been key to Iranian efforts to evade international sanctions, which Emirati officials deny.`\
 https://www.nytimes.com/2026/08/19/world/middleeast/uae-cuts-trade-ties-iran-missiles.html

 **After the Storm**\